telerik/kendo-ui-core/docs-aspnet-core/vs-integration/latest-version-retrieval.md

 ![Get latest version](images/lva1.png)

-> **Important**
->
-> You cannot use the tool if you have a trial license.
-Attempting to download a distribution results in an error message.

 Check for any additional information about the release by clicking the **Release Notes** link.
 This starts a browser, navigating to a page with the release notes related to the specific version.

 Use the **Save my password** checkbox to avoid having to enter your Telerik credentials multiple times.
 The persistence is done in a secure manner and credentials are saved in a per-user context.
 Other users on the machine do not have access to your stored credentials.